scorpido74/azure-docs.nl-nl/articles/active-directory/manage-apps/view-applications-portal.md

 ---
-title: Tenanttoepassingen weergeven - Azure Active Directory | Microsoft Docs
+title: Quickstart - View tenant applications using Azure Active Directory
-description: Gebruik de Azure-portal om de toepassingen in uw Azure AD-tenant (Azure Active Directory) weer te geven.
+description: In this Quickstart, use the Azure portal to view the applications in your Azure Active Directory (Azure AD) tenant.
 services: active-directory
 documentationcenter: ''
 author: msmimart